chifi49/vue-item-group/README.md

 # Props
 #### items
-an array of object that will show the items
+an array of objects that will show the items

 each object need to have a text property with the content that will appear. text property can be html